Simple Guide to Types of Whisk(e)y : Bourbon, Scotch, Rye

 - Single-malt whisky – often considered top dog amongst aficionados

-- Other notes: personal preferences are also often determined by the “peatiness” of the Scotch, whether it being mild or has a more aggressive peaty flavor.
+- Other notes: personal preferences are also often determined by the “peatiness” of the Scotch, whether it being mild (or even none) to having a more aggressive peaty flavor.
 That smoky flavor comes from early in the distillation process.
 The barley is first soaked and then dried over burning peat.
-An example of that heavier, distictive peaty flavor can be found in Scotch from Islay, an Isle just off the coast in western Scotland.
+An example of that heavier, distinctive peaty flavor can often be found in Scotch from Islay, an Isle just off the coast in western Scotland.

 What Does Scotch Taste Like?